Amazon Book Reviews: How to Get Book Reviews on Amazon for Free

 1. Trust.
 Book reviews are especially important when you’re just starting out as an author on Amazon.
 Put yourself in the shoes of a customer.
 Why should they trust your book?
 They almost certainly haven’t heard of you.
 Reviews overcome this problem.
 When people see that others have been helped or entertained by a book, it gives them the confidence they will experience the same result.

 2. Algorithm.
 Amazon is famous for having one of the most powerful and effective algorithms out there.
 The company explores and experiments with every possible way to get customers to spend more.
 Reviews are a huge signal to Amazon that your book is worth promoting.
-Without a respectable number of reviews close to the time of launch, your book will miss out on the immense power of Amazon’s promotional machinery.
+Without a respectable number of Amazon book reviews close to the time of launch, your book will miss out on the immense power of Amazon’s promotional machinery.

 3. External promotion.
 There are plenty of promotional services out there willing to help introduce your book to readers who are likely to benefit from it.
 However, most of them require you to have a certain number of positive reviews before they will even consider your book.
 You can also promote this on your author platform.